ronanduddy/Dockerised-Ruby-on-Rails/README.md

 # Dockerised Rails

-This is essentially a script that creates a dockerised Ruby on Rails environment with a Postgres database and devise set up so that users can be registered.
+This is essentially a script that creates a dockerised Ruby on Rails environment with a Postgres database and Devise set up so that users can be registered.

 The intent of this project it to automate the creation of a dockerised Rails app for pet projects.